Magnetic field-temperature competition and quantum criticality in a strange metal

-where $\beta(\omega)$ is a weighting function and $\lambda_{i=1..6}$ are six parameters for $\zeta(\omega)^{\model} $ in equation~(\ref{eq:theR}) as described above.
+where $\beta(\omega)$ is a weighting function and $\lambda_{i=1..6}$ are six parameters for $\zeta(\omega)^{\model} $ in Eq.~(\ref{eq:theR}) as described above.
 The fitting was done using custom software.
-The error bars for the fitting parameters were estimated from the analysis of the curvature of the goodness function of equation~(\ref{eq:goodness}) as described in Reference~[\onlinecite{Khansili2023}].
+The error bars for the fitting parameters were estimated from the analysis of the curvature of the goodness function of Eq.~(\ref{eq:goodness}) as described in Reference~\cite{Khansili2023} (see \SuppNoteMath).

 All Figures in the main text represent the results of unconstrained six-parameter fits.
 We checked that three of the fitting parameters, $\kappa_{\C\S}$ (calorimeter-sample thermal link), $\kappa_{\C\B}$ (calorimeter-bath thermal link), and $C_{\C}$ (calorimeter heat capacity), are consistent across all fits.